norman-ricky-bennett/MarchMadnessAPI/README.md

 **In this project we learned:**

 :white_check_mark: Planning and execution of a sprint using Agile methodology
-:white_check_mark: Collaboration as a team using GitHub to create an Minimum Viable Product (MVP)
+:white_check_mark: Collaboration as a team using GitHub to create a Minimum Viable Product (MVP)
 :white_check_mark: Implementation of n-tier structure
 :white_check_mark: Creation of API endpoints
 :white_check_mark: Testing and debugging APIs